 Strategically aligning bell times allows for the doubling of routes, where a single vehicle and driver are used to service multiple schools, thereby reducing the number of busses required to service a particular area.
-As a result of bell time alignment, in the first year of implementation, STEO projects to reduce more than 20 buses without eliminating transportation services to students and families.
+As a result of bell time alignment, in the first year and second year of implementation, STEO reduced more than 60 buses without eliminating transportation services to students and families.
 The ability to reduce required vehicles is further impactful considering the province-wide school bus driver shortage and may additionally have a positive impact to the overall carbon footprint, by reducing the size of the fleet required to provide service.